chrys-exaucet/Real-Time-Face-Recognition/README.md

 # FaceApp Face-Recognition

 ## I. Purpose
-A real time face recognition and authentication application, with additional image processing in a user's gallery.
+  **A real time face recognition and authentication application, with additional image processing in a user's gallery**.

 ## II.
 Prerequisites
   - *MatlabR2020a* or higher